dikoalf/GroqAI-Bot/README.md

 # Groq Bot Chatbot

 Welcome to the Groq Bot Chatbot project!
-This chatbot is designed to provide intelligent and contextually relevant responses to user queries.
-It supports automatic language detection, enhanced contextual understanding, and PDF integration.
+This is an advanced chatbot designed to provide intelligent, contextually aware responses.
+It leverages Groq AI's models for both conversational interaction and summarization, supports multiple languages, and allows PDF content integration for enhanced knowledge-based responses.

 ## Features

 - **Automatic Language Detection**: The chatbot can detect and respond in the user's language, making interactions more seamless and user-friendly.
 - **Enhanced Contextual Understanding**: By integrating a retrieval-augmented generation (RAG) approach, the chatbot can reference previous topics and provide more coherent and contextually relevant responses.
-- **PDF Integration**: Users can upload PDF files, and the chatbot can extract and utilize the content to provide more informed answers.
+- **PDF Integration**: Users can upload PDF files, and the bot can extract, summarize, and use the content to answer questions.
-- **Dynamic Search Results**: The chatbot dynamically adjusts the number of search results based on the content available, ensuring the most relevant information is always provided.
-- **Text Vectorization**: The chatbot utilizes text vectorization techniques to better understand and process natural language input, enhancing the quality of responses.
-- **Memory**: The chatbot incorporates memory capabilities to retain context and information across interactions, leading to more personalized and accurate conversations.
+- **Contextual Memory**: Retains conversation history, improving the flow of longer interactions by maintaining relevant context.
+- **Text Vectorization & Cosine Similarity**: Uses TF-IDF for vectorizing text, enabling more accurate search results and improving chatbot intelligence.

 ## Installation